AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 This is intended to document deployment of the software in general to help plan a new deployment or update a deployment if a new version of the software is released that changes deployment requirements.
-It does not document not the specifics of any particular deployment.
+It does not document the specifics of any particular deployment.

 ## Infrastructure requirements

-Lingo is a reasonably lightweight application, and consists of two parts
+Lingo is a reasonably lightweight application, and consists of two parts:

 - the ticketing system
 - the product authoring features